-If you’ve gotten a headache while eating something cold too fast and imagined ice crystals forming on your brain, that’s not what causes a brain freeze.
-In reality, the coldness is sending your facial capillaries and nerves into a kind of panic.
+Now that summer’s heating up, we’re all prone to one of the shortest-lived pain conditions: a brain freeze.
+If you’ve gotten a headache while eating something cold too fast and imagined ice crystals forming on your brain, well you’re not exactly right.
+That’s not what causes a brain freeze.
+Here’s what does cause this phenomenon.

-This is also one of the most important nerves for also recognizing and transmitting facial pain.
+This is also one of the most important nerves for recognizing and transmitting facial pain.
 When the signals from your palate and sinuses reach your brain, the brain interprets them as facial pain, also called “referred pain.”
-This is actually what causes a brain freeze.
+And, this is actually what causes a brain freeze.

-The good news is: Whenever it may strike, an ice cream headache is short-lived, usually coming on within 10 seconds and lasting only about 20 seconds, although some people can experience the effects for up to a few minutes.
+The good news is: Whenever it may strike, an ice cream headache is short-lived.
+Usually it comes on within ten seconds and lasts only about 20 seconds.
+However, some people can experience the effects for up to a few minutes.

 As researchers from Wake Forest Baptist Medical Center explain: